lhartley870/saguaro-bags/README.md

 * Toasts

-    Toasts provide user interaction throughout the application so the user can be assured that their actions have been acknowledged by the site.
+    Toasts provide user interaction confirmation throughout the application so the user can be assured that their actions have been acknowledged by the site.
 The toasts are also important in relaying any errors to the user as well as success messages.

     For example, logging in and out, adding to or removing items from the shopping basket and completing a purchase all relay toasts to the user.